 In terms of timeline and how this is going to come to market, what should readers of this article look out for?

-Microsoft is yet to confirm launch dates, but we don’t think the announcement is far away.
 Over the coming weeks and months, as we prepare for the launch, we’ll be publishing more articles about Project Cortex, including some deep dives into the technology.

 Microsoft talks about Project Cortex as the biggest product launch since Microsoft Teams in March 2017.
 I’ve worked with document management and collaboration platforms, including SharePoint, for over 15 years and Project Cortex is one of the most exciting product launches I’ve seen in this time.
 I can’t wait to work with our partners in the public sector and help them realise the huge potential for their organisations.